paulfitz/coopy/src/widesheet/README.txt

   If APPLIED is not called, then common ancestor will normally be a generation earlier than needed - only gets updated upon a PUSH.
-* Not terrible, and anyway will be seeking patch application automation.
+* Important to set up patch application automation.
 This is an issue for complex formats that it is best to patch via whatever application the user prefers, rather than inplace.
 So e.g. using script plugin on Excel/ Access.
+  For simpler formats, or when it is ok to process files through other apps (e.g. coopy) merges can be made without patches.